tbmorlan/metal-music-analysis/README.md

 *Query and visualize information about black metal reviews to see which artists and albums performed the best.*

-*Check to see if certain time periods performed better (i.e. if older black metal is more popular than newer black metal).
-This question is from my personal favoritism for older black metal music, so I'm curious to see if the reviews on Amazon support my mindset.*
+*~~Check to see if certain time periods performed better (i.e. if older black metal is more popular than newer black metal).
+This question is from my personal favoritism for older black metal music, so I'm curious to see if the reviews on Amazon support my mindset.~~* **Not possible due to dates not being accurate in dataset.
+The 'year' is potentially the year they were added to Amazon?**

 *Check to see if reviews were higher if physical media was purchased compared to MP3 files.*

-1. Write query to get an average of the ratings where there are more then 50 reviews.
+1. Write query to get the average ratings per artist where there are more then 50 reviews.
     - Limited to more than 50 reviews for analysis integrity to prevent a potential skew.
 ```
 SELECT
     artist,
-    title,
-    review_count,
-    ROUND(AVG(star_rating), 1) AS average_rating
+    ROUND(AVG(star_rating), 1) AS average_stars
 FROM black_metal_music
 WHERE review_count > 50
-GROUP BY artist, title, review_count
+GROUP BY artist
-ORDER BY average_rating DESC;
 ```